-- 1. Copy and pass out the Team Applications. - 2.
+- Copy and pass out the Team Applications. - 2.
 Make a list of available jobs on the chalkboard and discuss the jobs using the Team Description page of this packet. - 3.
-Students complete the applications. - 4.
-Teacher assigns jobs for the upcoming Expedition Mission.
+Have your students complete the applications. - 4.
+Based on the application results, assigns jobs for the upcoming Expedition Mission.